 If you are struggling to decide on which college major to declare, then make an effort to meet with a career services specialist to discuss you options.
-You may have the opportunity to take other personality and career assessments that cost money to the general public but are free to students.
-You should also find plenty of literature, resources, and statistics on each college major that is offered at your school.
+Your school may have access to other personality and career assessments that cost money to the general public, but are free to students.
+The career services center should also have plenty of literature, resources, and statistics on each college major that is offered at your school.

 4. Explore the Bureau of Labor Statistics (BLS) Occupational Outlook Handbook

 If you want to get a glimpse of the projected job growth for a particular occupation, then the BLS Occupational Outlook Handbook is the perfect resource for you.
 Some students use job growth and average salaries as a way to choose a college major, so take advantage of this free tool and do some digging for yourself.

 In addition to the job growth and average salary rates, you’ll also be able to read a summary of the occupation, what a typical work environment is like, and what some similar occupations are.